How to Make and Assemble Envelope Liners

 Seal

-Close the flap firmly so the liner adheres neatly in place.
-That's it — a plain envelope just became part of the design.
+Close the flap firmly so the liner sits neatly in place.
+That's it: a plain envelope is now part of the design.

 Set up a little assembly line.
-If you're lining a whole stack, do them in batches — cut them all, insert them all, then tape and seal in one pass.
-It's far quicker than finishing one envelope start-to-end before starting the next.
+If you're lining a whole stack, do them in batches: cut them all, insert them all, then tape and seal in one pass.
+It's far quicker than finishing one envelope end to end before starting the next.

 Envelope liner questions, answered